 Credit: Wikimedia Commons / H Hillewaert

 9. White helleborine (Cephalanthera damasonium)

-These plants are a slow grower taking at least 8 years to develop from seed and then the flowering can occur two or three years after that.
+These plants are a slow grower, taking at least eight years to develop from seed and then the flowering can occur two or three years after that.
 This being said this species produces a beautiful white flower that does not open fully so the yellow lip is often not seen.
 It can grow up to 60cm in height and can have up to 16 flowers on each stem.
 It is commonly found in South-east England and south east Wales but is in decline due to a loss of habitat.

 Discover more flowers and plants

 From spectacular wildflower carpets to damp-loving ferns and mysterious mosses, find out about woodland plants.